 The Accuracy of geolocation depends on how does your geolocation is determined.
-We use Geolocation by IP Address.
+We use Geolocation by GPS and IP Address.

 There are a variety of ways that your device and the location service provider calculate your position, and some are more accurate than others.
 GPS is often the most accurate.